spences10/scottspence.com/copy/my-todo-list.md

   embeddings in a Turso (libsql) database with vectors, and then using the embeddings to power a search functionality on a site.

-- Creating something to curl tasks for me as existing ones on Val.town are timing out because they take too long, probably going to chuck it on a VPS somewhere.

 - Taking a look at [svelte-markdoc-preprocess](https://github.com/TorstenDittmann/svelte-markdoc-preprocess)
   for possible rewrite of this site.